Bat Surveys

 What does Abrehart Ecology offer?

 At Abrehart Ecology we offer professional, skilled, and efficient bat survey work.
-We undertake in-house fieldwork and expert report writing, with our licenced employees.
+We undertake in-house fieldwork and expert report writing with our licensed ecologists.

-We carry out all the listed bat surveys (above) with licensed professionals, from the PRA, through to further survey work as required.
+We carry out all the bat surveys listed above, from PRAs through to further survey work as required.

-We have high quality infrared camera gear and recording equipment to provide proof within reports and to planning authorities.
+We use high quality infrared camera equipment and acoustic recording devices to provide clear evidence for reports and submission to planning authorities.

-Once the potential for bats has been established, we can then ofacilittate a Low Impact Class (LICL) licence or a Full Licence, depending on the situation.
+Once the potential for bats has been established, we can facilitate a Low Impact Class Licence (LICL) or a Full Bat Mitigation Licence, depending on the situation.